 When we expose stakeholders and executives to opportunity solution trees it will take some time for them to get used to it.
 But, once we bring them along on the journey, we’ll find that they’ll be more aligned with our product decisions.
 Even better, they become active collaborators and contributors, and they’ll share more ideas and customer context than you might imagine.

-If you enjoyed this post, check out my others or visit Product Teacher for more on product management.
+If you enjoyed this post, or for more on product management.